julzaza/wildwitchherbs/_posts/2025-12-06-old-world-fertility-magic.md

 Every village had its rites, and many were shockingly witchcraft-like.

 ### **Walking the Fields at Dawn**
-Women—often chosen for their strong life-force—walked the field boundaries barefoot at the spring equinox.
+Women, often chosen for their strong life-force, walked the field boundaries barefoot at the spring equinox.
 Their footsteps “woke the soil.”
 Some whispered charms, others simply breathed into the soil.

 ### **Seed-Blessing Bowls**